Step 1: Determine where and how to place the dash cam

 Step 3: Installing the rear view camera (optional)

 If you have the JS DASH PRO, you will have an additional step of installing the rear view camera.
 The rear view camera comes connected to a cable.
 Simply plug the cable into the camera and start to run it along the top of the windshield and along the liners on the side of the vehicle.
 Again, there should be a small gap in the roof lining along the side of the vehicles where you can tuck the cable into.
+Once the cable is winded to the rear of the car, you can route it through the back seat to the trunk, into the trunk door and out to the rear license plate area (See photos).

 Step 4: Mounting the rear view camera (optional)